dfhoughton/amanuensis/README.md

 Amanuensis is free.
 There are no usage tiers or plans to introduce them.
 Though if you feel inclined to [give me a tip](https://www.buymeacoffee.com/dfhoughton) I won't take it amiss.

+## Known Problems

+Amanuensis consists of three pieces of code that communicate with each other:
+- code running on the page that listens for highlighting events to allow the taking of notes
+- code producing the extension itself
+- code running in the background to pass messages between the first two so the extension code can create notes on whatever's highlighted when Amanuensis is invoked

+For reasons I have not tracked down, the first bit, the code running on the page, sometimes stops or becomes unresponsive.
+This does not seem to involve an error that is logged anywhere.
+If you find that you open Amanuensis but Amanuensis hasn't prepared a note for you on whatever you've highlighted, you have encountered this issue.
+You can fix this by reloading the page.

 ## Acknowledgements and Confessions

 I have written this by myself.
 I've gotten and patient toleration from my family and co-workers.
 Also